Extinction Cycle

 The Forum mission exposes a fatal assumption: Variants are not simply starving into weakness.
 Shader and his team discover a Variant that has remained dangerously strong far longer than expected.
 That observation undermines estimates of the enemy population and shows that command has underestimated Variant endurance.
 Shader's decision to gather more information before reporting back reflects both his discipline and his flaw.
 He knows the report must be solid.
 He also pushes deeper into danger because incomplete intelligence is not enough.

 This arc connects the Survival branch to a central Extinction Cycle theme: military command failures often begin as intellectual failures.
-Leaders believe the enemy should behave according to models, while field operators discover that the enemy has already evolved beyond the model.

 Relationship with John Eric Carver